yarden/biomedical_inequality_db/examples.md

 1990|26710
 ```

-* Get number of publications produced by Stanford University from 2010-2015:
+* Get number of NIH-funded publications published by Stanford University from 2010-2015:

 ```
 sqlite> SELECT FY, COUNT(DISTINCT pmid) FROM pubs_table WHERE FY >= 2010 AND org_id='9214214' GROUP BY FY;